 - These people may have already reposted it

-- Others save photos to their computers and you cannot force them to release them
+- Others save pictures to their computers, and you cannot force them to release them

 - It is a battle you will never win.

 No pic, no chat is the name of the game on dating apps, so what is a horny boy to do?
 Be smart.
-Think long term.
-You can have separate face pictures from any body shots you have.
+Think long-term.
+You can have different face pictures from any body shots you have.
 Be careful of any identifiable tattoos or piercings.
-Make photos private, to keep from being stolen.
-Make good decisions about who you share your photos with.
+Make photos private to keep them from being stolen.
+Make good decisions about who you share your photos.

-There are pictures and there are PICTURES.
-Nudes are not considered too bad if leaked, but pictures that show you in action with another partner(s) or engaged in a sexual, or high fetish acts, can and will come back to haunt you.
+There are pictures, and there are PICTURES.
+Nudes are not considered too bad if leaked, but pictures that show you in action with another partner(s) or engaged in sex or high fetish acts can and will come back to haunt you.
 If you choose to post these sorts of pictures, think about the other person(s) in the pictures and their lives, not just your own.

 There is a growing fetish of sexual self-shaming.
-This is when some guy takes very explicit photos of himself, usually in a sexual act, along with his personal information (i.e. drivers license, passport) and asks others on the Internet to share.
-As an adult, you have the legal right to do this, but just remember that all of that personal information makes it much easier for a future employer to find them.
+This is when some guy takes very explicit photos of himself, usually in a sexual act, along with his personal information (i.e., driver’s license, passport) and asks others on the Internet to share.
+As an adult, you have the legal right to do this, but remember that all that personal information makes it much easier for a future employer to find them.

 What is the big deal?

-We still live in a sex shaming world with a great deal of homophobia.
+We still live in a sex-shaming world with a great deal of homophobia.
 As much as we believe the Internet is a safe space for us, it is not.
 It is an open forum for all to view and judge.
-Taking photos of your ass, with a dildo in it, might be hot (ok, it is hot!) but your boss will see it as a lack of proper judgement and a stain on the company.
-Many companies also have morals clauses in their employee contracts, that would be activated if some of these images came to light.
+Taking photos of your ass with a dildo in it might be hot (ok, it is hot!), but your boss will see it as a lack of proper judgment and a stain on the company.
+Many companies also have moral clauses in their employee contracts that would be activated if some of these images came to light.

-If you already have images like this on the net, it is too late.
+It is too late if you already have images like this on the net.
 But you can keep from adding to any potential problems by thinking about your future.
-We say “don’t fuck your future self” he won’t enjoy it as much as you do.
+We say, “don’t fuck your future self” he won’t enjoy it as much as you do.